chris10davies/MSDS696-Data-Science-Practicum/README.md

     </tr>
  </table>

  Both datasets are left skewed, although the assessment dataset seems to be more left skewed than the click dataset.
 The assessment dataset has 2 large spikes around 80 and 100.
-The click dataset seems to be the closest of the two to a normal distribution.
+The click dataset seems to be the closer of the two to a normal distribution.
 Looking at this it does seem like linear models may not perform well with this data.
 In the analysis section we'll see this does prove true as non-linear models have the best results.

 ##  ANALYSIS